 The schools with which we work have higher than average numbers of children on Free School Meals.
-Together we select Year 10 pupils who were achieving level 4/5 at Key Stage 2, but who are not on track for three A*/A grades at GCSE.
+Together, we select pupils who were achieving level 4/5 at Key Stage 2 but who are not on track for three A*/A grades at GCSE.

 These students also miss out on university and careers.
 The 2014 Social Mobility and Child Poverty Commission Report tells us that the most advantaged children are 6 times more likely to go to university than the most disadvantaged.
 In addition, those from low income backgrounds are more than twice as likely to be unemployed.

 TalentEd tutors build a nurturing relationship with their small group of the same 4 students each week.

 The evidence in the Education Endowment Foundation Toolkit (2014) states that smaller groups allows for more sustained engagement from pupils and work that is more closely matched to learners’ needs which builds more effective feedback.

 TalentEd’s expert teachers are all qualified, with years of experience in secondary schools.

 Ofsted’s 2012/2013 Annual Report confirms, as you might expect, that stronger teaching comes from experienced teachers.
 The 2014 EEF evidence shows the quality of teaching increases the effectiveness of small group tuition.
 TalentEd is therefore committed to quality.
 In addition to our tutors’ qualifications and experience, we have a rigorous recruitment process, ongoing support and regular appraisals.

 We know from our work since 2012 that many qualified teachers who retire, take sabbaticals or start families, are passionate about education and want to continue to contribute.
 A 2015 DfE report states that there are 43,000 teachers leaving the profession each year.